 An Illinois divorce is the process by which two married people unwind their joint lives into two separate rights and obligations.
 The parties to an Illinois divorce will come to an agreement regarding the various conclusions of their divorce: division of assets, maintenance, child support, parenting time and parental responsibilities.

-There will be issues, however, that the parties cannot agree upon and must, therefore, take to an Illinois divorce judge to decide at hearing or trial.
+There will be issues, however, that the parties cannot agree upon.
+Those issues must be taken to an Illinois divorce judge who will decide upon those issues at hearing or trial.

 While the parties may not agree as to final conclusion of the contested matter, the parties may agree to the facts upon which the contested matter is decided.
 In lieu of presenting all the facts via the rules of evidence, the parties may stipulate to the facts via an agreed stipulation outlining those facts and any stipulated exhibits.